Paspaley: Post World War II

 During the 1950s, 1960s and 1970s, the Australia pearl farms operated with virtually the same pre-WWII Iwasaki/Mitsubishi technology.
 Pearl production flourished and increased steadily annually.
 Cultured South Sea pearls became known simply as "South Sea pearls".
 They dominated pearl jewellery markets worldwide, and established a distinct "premier" category of cultured pearls – the "South Sea Pearl".
 These pearls had the effect of resurrected the existence once more of important pearl jewellery in leading jewellery houses around the world.
 South Sea pearl prices were hundreds of times higher than the Japanese Akoya cultured pearl prices.

-Nicholas Paspaley had lived to realise his dream of creating cultured pearls of the same quality as his natural South Sea pearls – the most beautiful and most valuable of the "old world" pearls.
+Nicholas Paspaley had lived to realise his dream of creating cultured pearls of the same quality as his natural South Sea pearls – valuable "old world" pearls.

 In 1982 Nicholas Paspaley was appointed Member of the Order of the British Empire for his services to the pearling industry, to business and to community service.
 He was also awarded a Paul Harris Fellowship for his services to the community through Rotary International.
 Nicholas Paspaley lived the romantic life of a true adventurer and pioneer.
 He dedicated his whole life to the pearling industry in the remoteness of North Australia.
 He died in 1984.
 Nicholas's wife Vivienne Lavinia Paspaley (1913–2003) worked with her husband to build the Paspaley Pearling Company and was also a significant figure in the social development of Darwin.

 Nick Paspaley Jnr joined the Paspaley Pearling Company in 1969 after graduating from Sydney University as a Bachelor of Economics.
 Nick worked with his father eventually pioneering modern pearl cultivating techniques that enabled the realisation of his father's vision.

 In 1999 Nick Paspaley Jnr was appointed Companion of the Order of Australia for his services to Australia's export industry.

 Nick Paspaley Jnr was instrumental in the establishment of the South Sea Pearl Consortium – the non-profit organisation committed to promoting and protecting the reputation of the South Sea pearl.
 Nick is a board member of CIBJO – The World Jewelry Federation whose charter is the promotion of ethics and responsibility in the jewellery industry for the protection of consumers, and to foster confidence in the jewellery industry.

 Management and structure

 Paspaley Pearls is a family-run and -owned business, with offices in Australia, Hong Kong, Japan, and the UAE.
 Paspaley operates a joint venture with its original Japanese joint venture partners.
 The company operates pearl retailing and wholesaling businesses.
 Pearl production is one business unit of the diversified Paspaley Group of Companies.

 Nick Paspaley is the Chairman of the Paspaley Group of Companies.
-His son, James, is the chief executive officer of the family-controlled group.
+His son, James, is the Executive Director of the family-controlled group.
 Nick Paspaley's nephews, Peter and Michael Bracher, oversee the worldwide distribution of the company's pearls.

 The following businesses operate under Paspaley Group of Companies: